rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

-When the Party goes to leave the city a large dragon flies overhead, Re
+When the Party goes to leave the city a large dragon flies overhead, Red and with a sheen like a pool of blood the dragon flies up to Kaom's Keep

 <span style="color:#ffc000">ENTER THE MAZE OF PEAKS</span>